 Uta, you will donate your fee to Planted.
 Why?

-I have already fulfilled two dreams: I have travelled around the world and I have written a book.
+I have already fulfilled two dreams: I have traveled around the world and I have written a book.
 My third dream has always been to plant my own forest.
-But since I'm better with letters than with beech trees, I decided to leave that to someone who knows.
+But as I'm better with letters than with beech trees, I decided to leave it to someone who knows their way around.

 Why Planted?

-I came across Planted through research for the Frankfurter Rundschau.
-At the time, I wrote an article about a young woman who wants to reforest the whole of Russia.
-In Planted I saw the German counterpart.
-It was important to me that the forest is located in a country where the property rights are secured, so that it has a chance of being protected from clearing in a hundred or two hundred years.
-I also want to help plant the forest in the future and see how it grows.
-Until that happens, I sometimes support Planted on a voluntary basis and write texts.
+I came across Planted while researching for the Frankfurter Rundschau newspaper.
+At the time, I was writing an article about a young woman who wants to reforest the whole of Russia.
+I saw the German counterpart in Planted.
+It was important to me that the forest is located in a country where the ownership rights are secure, so that it has a chance of being protected from deforestation in a hundred or two hundred years' time.
+I also really want to help with the planting in the future and see how this forest develops.
+Until then, I sometimes support Planted on a voluntary basis and write texts.

-On the one hand, you've travelled a long way, on the other hand, it's bad for the environment.
-Do you have any tips for commuters and travellers?
+On the one hand, you've traveled a long way, but on the other, it's bad for the environment.
+Do you have any tips for commuters and travelers?

-I think we have all seen in the past two years that we don't have to jet around the world for work and meetings.
+I think we've all seen over the past two years that we don't have to jet around the world to work and attend meetings.
 This saves time, money and avoids stress.
-Last but not least, it protects the environment.
-From an employee's point of view, I can say that I wouldn't work for a company today that didn't allow at least 80 per cent of its employees to work from home.
-In my company, all meetings and agreements take place digitally and are extremely effective.
+Last but not least, it's good for the environment.
+From an employee's point of view, I can say that I wouldn't start working for a company today that doesn't allow me to work from home at least 80 percent of the time.
+In my company, all meetings and consultations take place digitally and are extremely effective.

-I can recommend the train to all those who can't avoid business trips: I find that especially when you are on the train for many hours at a time, it's a great way to work.
-I experience ICEs as rolling open-plan offices.
-My book was written on long journeys by train.
+I can recommend the train to anyone who can't avoid business trips: I think it's great for working, especially if you're on the train for many hours at a time.
+I experience ICE trains as rolling open-plan offices.
+My book was written on long train journeys.

-You donate your fee to an organisation that plants trees.
+You donate your fee to an organization that plants trees.
 At the same time, your book was printed on dead trees.
 Problematic?

-Every kind of production and consumption is problematic.
+Every type of production and consumption is problematic.
 Basically, the only solution is to do without.
-But the question arises whether we should do without reading, of all things.
+But the question arises as to whether we should give up reading of all things.
 After all, I made sure that Delius Klasing Verlag used FSC-certified paper for my book.
 According to the WWF, FSC-certified paper is obtained from forests that are managed according to stricter ecological and social principles, among other things.
-But the seal does not seem to be the universal solution either: Greenpeace ended its membership of the FSC in 2018.
+However, the seal does not appear to be the universal solution: Greenpeace ended its membership of the FSC in 2018.
 Of course, you can also download the e-book version of "Wieder da und doch nicht hier".
 But to read it, you need other valuable resources.
-The best thing is to buy the book, read it and put it in the nearest bookcase - keyword sharing economy.
+The best thing to do is to buy the book, read it and put it in the nearest bookcase - keyword sharing economy.

 And what is your book about now?

-Travelling around the world is an adventure - coming home is a challenge.
-Many globetrotters, whether backpackers or professional travellers, experience this.
-Many who have spent some time abroad realise after returning home that it takes a long time to get back mentally.
+Traveling around the world is an adventure - coming home is a challenge.
+Many globetrotters, whether backpackers or professional travelers, experience this.
+Many who have spent some time abroad realize after returning home that it takes a long time to get back on track mentally.
 Until then, friendships fall apart, partners go their separate ways and plans go awry.
-In the book, 23 travellers - backpackers and professional travellers - have their say.
-They also tell how they dealt with problems and conflicts.
+In the book, 23 travelers - backpackers and professional travelers - who have experienced this have their say.
+They also talk about how they dealt with problems and conflicts.

 Curious?
 You can get Uta's book here.